bitterbit/ctf/google-ctf-qual-2021/weather/README.md

 C.eq 200 stack[(int) 0] == 0    # check if decrypted stage two successfully
 ```

-As it takes into account only the first character we could just try all ascii characters until one of the proves to be the correct answer (one where the jump of the last compare is taken).
+As this function takes into account only the first character we can try all ascii characters until one of them proves to be the correct answer (one where the jump of the last compare is taken).
 After trying some inputs we found that 'T' was a valid input 🎊

 ## Stage 2
 Executing the VM with the input of 'T' the conditional jump is taken and the new code at 200 is executed flawlessly.
 We can now dump it out to human readable assembly